 The Commission is responsible for several programs that are essential in protecting and managing Mississippi's valuable forest resources.
 In an effort to streamline main program areas, while improving the efficiency of the Commission's management of primary functions and associated budgets, the Commission developed a new direction for program delivery.
-The Commission uses a tracking system for monitoring accomplishments and expenditures based on our three primary program areas: Forest Protection and Information, Forest Management, and the Mississippi Forest Inventory (MFI).
+The Commission uses a tracking system for monitoring accomplishments and expenditures based on our two primary program areas: Forest Protection and Information and Forest Management.

 As the state's primary wildfire suppression and prevention agency, the Commission will continue to be dedicated to reducing the impact of unchecked, wildland fire.
-Since most wildland fire is human caused, the Commission will continue to look for innovative and relevant ways to communicate the dangers of wildfire to the public.
+Since most wildland fire is human-caused, the Commission will continue to look for innovative and relevant ways to communicate the dangers of wildfire to the public.

-The information and outreach department supports all of the Commission's program areas, providing information not only on wildfire but on forest management, forest health and other forestry and natural resource related issues.
+The information and outreach department supports all of the Commission's program areas, providing information not only on wildfire, but also forest management, forest health, rural fire assistance, urban forestry, wildfire prevention, and other forestry and natural resource-related issues.
 Using tools funded through federal grants, such as mass media, social media, related expositions/events, and school/library programs, the Commission will continue to bring forestry's message to the public.

 Mississippians have a strong connection to trees and forests.
 With the growth of urban sprawl and the continued fragmentation of forestland, the Commission's urban forestry program continues to grow.
-Through activities such as outreach, training, and site visits, the urban forestry program will continue to reach as much of the appropriate public audience as funding permits.
+Through activities such as outreach, training, inventories and hazard tree risk assessments, and site visits, the urban forestry program will continue to reach as much of the appropriate public audience as funding permits.

-The Mississippi Forest Inventory (MFI) Program has been continually inventorying the state's timberland, with the intention of completing the entire state over a five-year cycle (accomplishing twenty percent of the state per year).
+The Mississippi Forest Inventory (MFI) Program is designed to continually re-inventory the state's timberland, with the goal of completing the entire state over a five-year cycle (accomplishing twenty percent of the state per year).

-In FY 2017, the Commission began the process of updating these forest management plans for the School Trust (16th Section) Lands.
-These plans are 5 year management plans, with 20% of the plans being updated on an annual basis.
+In FY 2017, the Commission began the process of updating the forest management plans for the State's School Trust (16th Section) Lands.
+These plans are 5-year management plans, with 20% of the plans being updated on an annual basis.
 These forest management plans are created within the ArcGIS system which allows for increased reporting capability and consistency among plans.
 The Geographic Information System (GIS) based plans aid in the development of annual harvest schedules, which can be used to create five-year projections on timber sale revenue.
-Over the next five years, the Commission's goal is to maximize timber sale revenue in a sustainable manner on School Trust Lands.
-This process will require the development of annual harvest schedules and timber value assessments.
+Over the next five years, the Commission's goal is to continue to maximize timber sale revenue in a sustainable manner on School Trust Lands.
+This process will require the development of annual harvest schedules and assess timber values of scheduled timber sales.

 The Commission also administers the Forest Resource Development Program (FRDP).
 The Commission is responsible for coordinating the technical assistance components and financial elements of this cost-share program.
-Approximately two million dollars each year is distributed to private forest landowners in Mississippi to assist them in reforesting and managing their forest land.
-Since 1975, the FRDP has assisted land owners in forest regeneration, supporting Mississippi's forest industry, which has a \$12.8 billion dollar economic impact on our state.
+Approximately two million dollars each year is distributed to private forest landowners in Mississippi to assist them in reforesting and managing their forestland.
+Since 1975, the FRDP has assisted landowners in forest regeneration, supporting Mississippi's forest industry, which has a \$12.8 billion economic impact on our state.

 Employee training is a key element in improving the overall efficiency and employee retention of the agency.
-We have successfully deployed and implemented the report-writer, as well as completed its integration with our enterprise databases.
-The data-entry portion of the system is currently under development.
-We are actively working to integrate the training system with an on-line, on-demand training system that will enable training to be employee driven.
+We are actively working to integrate the training system with an online, ondemand training system that will enable training to be employee driven.